yujunz/gitlab.com-runbooks/README.md

 * Define a _point person_ or _incident owner_, this is the person that will gather all the data and coordinate the efforts.
 * For emergency incidents define [Roles](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/manage-production-incidents.md)
 	* Point person
+        * in the `#production` channel: "@here I'm taking point" and pin the message for the duration of the emergency.
 	* Communications manager
 	* Marketing representative.
 	* Start a war room using zoom
 	* Share the link in the #production channel
 	* Stream the zoom call live.
 [Streaming a Webinar on YouTube Live – Zoom Help Center](https://support.zoom.us/hc/en-us/articles/115000350446-Streaming-a-Webinar-on-YouTube-Live)
 * For non-emergency incidents.
-	* Establish who is the point person on the incident in the `#production` channel: "@here I'm taking point" and pin the message for the duration of the emergency.
+	* Establish who is the point person on the incident.
+	    * in the `#production` channel: "@here I'm taking point" and pin the message for the duration of the incident.
 	* Start a war room using zoom if it will save time
 	* Share the link in the #production channel
 * Organize: